9Alpha9/travel-web/README.md

 > **Note**
 > this command for generate APP_KEY on your .env

+## Sass Compilling Extension
+I'm using Sass for create a external Css for better styles, so u need Sass compiler extensions on your Code Editor for create a Css with Sass styles components.
+After you install the extensions, click Watch Sass and start styling component with Sass.

 ## Run The Projects
 run the projects by type this command in to terminal